getzola/zola/docs/content/documentation/getting-started/configuration.md

 highlight_code = false

 # The theme to use for code highlighting.
+# This will put the colors of the theme directly in your html.
 # See below for list of allowed values.
 highlight_theme = "base16-ocean-dark"
+# For using CSS class definitions in the higlighting, you can use the
+# special theme "css".
+This is especially useful for dark/light themes,
+# or letting the user decide the higlighting scheme.

 # When set to "true", emoji aliases translated to their corresponding
 # Unicode emoji equivalent in the rendered Markdown files. (e.g.: :smile: => 😄)